This breakfast quiche is packed with sausage, veggies, and so much flavor! It’s perfect for a hearty breakfast or brunch!

 Can I Make Quiche Ahead of Time?

-If you want to do some prep in advance you can make the egg custard up to 1-2 days in advance and store in an airtight container in the fridge until you are ready to use.
-You can also make the sausage and veggie filling in advance and store in the fridge until you are ready to use it as well.
-Then, all you have to do is assemble and bake when you are ready!
+• Make the custard – you can make the egg custard up to 1-2 days in advance and store in an airtight container in the fridge until you are ready to use.

 What to Do You Serve with Quiche for Breakfast?